VTimofeenko/wireguard-namespace-service/README.md

 See `man wg_namespace_cli` or the script itself for a list of environment variables.

+# Nix version

+Nix version with a few extra tweaks is available as a flake [here](https://github.com/VTimofeenko/wg-namespace-flake).

 # Reference

 * [WireGuard Routing & Network Namespace Integration](https://www.wireguard.com/netns/)